Practical cloud machine learning

 Figure 1

 Doing compute-heavy workloads in the cloud.
-My use for the cloud in this notebook is strictly for large-data and/or large-model ML.
+My use of the cloud in this notebook is strictly for large-data and/or large-model ML.
 I don’t discuss serving web pages, streaming videos, or “deploying” anything.
 That is someone else’s job.

 1 Executing GPU jobs on the cheap